Quantifying the accuracy of steady states obtained from the Universal Lindblad Equation: Review of the ULE

-The Lindblad frame transformation only {significantly} affects observables near points of contact with the baths, as schematically indicated in Fig.~\ref{fig:figure_1}c.
-To see this, first note that the integrand defining $f(t,t')$ above is nonzero only for $t > 0, s < 0$ and vice versa.
-For a bath with a smooth spectral function [i.e., without long-lived memory], $g(t)$ decays to zero for large $t$~\cite{Nathan_2020b}, with a characteristic decay time $\tau_g$.
+Importantly, $\cV$ only affects observables with support near regions connected to baths: firstly, the integrand defining $f_{\alpha\beta}$ below Eq.~\eqref{eq:M_timedomain} is nonzero only for $t > 0, s < 0$ and vice versa.
+For a bath with a smooth spectral function (i.e., finite memory), $g(t)$ decays to zero for large $t$~\cite{Nathan_2020b} with a characteristic decay time $\tau_g$.
 Hence, $f(t,t')$ also decays with a characteristic timescale of order $\tau_g$ for large $|t|$ or $|t'|$.
-Importantly, $\tilde X(t)$ only has support within a distance $v_{\rm LR} t$ around the region where $X$ acts, where $v_{\rm LR}$ denotes the Lieb-Robinson velocity in the system.
-Thus, the influence of $\mathcal M$ on local operators with support a distance $d$ from the bath decreases as a function of $d$ with a characteristic {length scale} of order $\ell_\mathcal{M} = v_{\rm LR}\tau _g$.
+Moreover, $\tilde X_\alpha(t)$ only has support within a distance $v_{\rm LR} t$ from the support of $X_\alpha$, where $v_{\rm LR}$ denotes the system's Lieb-Robinson velocity.
+Thus, $\cV$ only significantly affects operators with support within a distance $\ell_{\mathcal{V}} \sim v_{\rm LR}\tau _g$ from regions connected to baths.

 {\mathcal{L}_{\rm ULE}}